Wedding of Carl XVI Gustaf and Silvia Sommerlath: Attire

 The bride wore a silk duchesse satin gown with a high neck, long sleeves, slim skirt and train extending from the shoulders designed by Marc Bohan for Dior.
+The seamstresses who worked on the dress were not told at the time they were working on the future Queen of Sweden's dress.
 Sommerlath wore a lace veil that had belonged to Queen Sofia and was worn by the King's mother and sisters on their wedding days.
 The gown was deliberately left simple to highlight the heirloom veil.
 The veil was anchored by the Cameo Tiara, which had belonged to Empress Joséphine and was worn by the King's sisters, Princess Birgitta and Princess Désirée, on their wedding days in 1961 and 1964, respectively.
-The bride's mother discreetly placed a handkerchief around her daughter's wrist with a rubber band, this is viable in some photos.
-The seamstresses who worked on the dress were not told at the time they were working on the future Queen of Sweden's dress.
+Her train had also previously been own by Princesses Birgitta and Désirée.
+The bride's mother discreetly placed a handkerchief around her daughter's wrist with a rubber band, this is visible in some photos.

 The groom wore the uniform of an Admiral in the Swedish Royal Navy with the insignia of the Order of the Seraphim, Order of the Sword, Order of the Polar Star, Order of Vasa and the Order of Merit of the Federal Republic of Germany.